Frequently Asked Questions

 Does it matter where I live?
 What is the attendance boundary?

 As schools of choice, all charter schools are open to any student who wants to apply, regardless of where he or she lives, space permitting.
-Independent Study or non-classroom based schools have some geographical limitations such as only being open to students from a specific county.
+Independent Study or non-classroom based schools have some geographical limitations which permit them to enroll only students from the county where they are authorized, or from adjacent counties.

 How does the lottery system work?